Andrew4d3/openlayersmobile/README.txt

 Thesis Project of Andrew Davis Escalona.

-My name is Andrew Davis and right now I find myself working in what would be my thesis in Computer Science from the UCV (Venezuela).
-The code you can find over here belongs to what  will be the mobile app I'm planning to develop.
-It is about a mobile app that will be useful to georeference "places of interest" for the user.
-What  just simply means: if I am at a place and I want to save my current location, I just log on the app and add that place.
-I can also add important information as description, datetime and posibly -but not sure- a picture from the place.
-This app will also be able to "check-in" places called "checkpoints" which will be dowloaded from a server.
+My name is Andrew Davis and right now I am working in my thesis in Computer Science of the UCV (Venezuela).
+The code you can find  here belongs to what  will be the mobile app I'm planning to develop.
+This app will be useful to georeference "places of interest" for the user.
+What  just simply means: if I am in a place and I want to save my current location, I just log on the app and add that place in it.
+You can also add important information, like description, and datetime.
+Also this app will be able to "check-in" places called "checkpoints" which will be dowloaded from a server.

 What is this useful for?

 This is a purpose general app.
 I don't intend to compete with Foursquare or Lattitude.
-This app can be used to keep a "History" or clasification of places I have visited.
-Let us assume someone is doing a "Field work" in a forest, park or any other places.
-This person could save the places where he or she has developed important activities or collected important samples.
-Then, these places can be uploaded to a server and be checked afterwards by a supervisor, manager or even the person that performed the activities at the beginning.
-In another way, The manager or supervisor cand add "checkpoints" to be inteded to visit by a group of... let's say "deliverers".
-These deliverers can check on the app the places to go, so that they can move to those places using maps in a fast and efficient way.
+This app can be used to keep a "History" or clasification of places that I have visited.
+For example, Let us say someone is doing a "Field work" in a forest, park or any another place.
+This person might save the places where he or she has developed important activities or collected important samples.
+Then, these places can be uploaded to a server (into a central database) and be checked afterwards by a supervisor, manager or even the person that performed the activities at the beginning.
+In other way, The manager or supervisor cand add "checkpoints" to be visited by a group of... let's say "deliverers".
+These deliverers can verify  on the app the places to go, so that they can shift to those places using maps in a fast and efficient way.

-This an open source project and any suggestion or comment is totally welcome.
+This is an open source project and any suggestion or comment is totally welcome.
 Feel free to give me your advices.

 Kind Regards!

+email: andrew4d3@gmail.com

 PS: Sorry for my bad english.
 I did my best without using Google translator.